There are many reasons why the role of plastic in fashion has to change. Here are just a few of them

 “We still know little about how to minimize the environmental impacts of washing our clothes,” Cesa says.
 But there are two overall recommendations for consumers: “Buy fewer clothes, and wash only when necessary.”

 Part of the solution lies in the new diversity of up-and-coming fabrics.
-Regenerated materials made from food waste, like orange peels, pineapple waste, mushrooms, milk, lab-grown fabrics and other innovative solutions could be more prevalent in the near future.
+Regenerated materials made from food waste, like orange peels, pineapple waste, mushrooms, and other innovations should be more prevalent in the near future.

 But perhaps the best suggestion comes from Charney.
 Her advice?
 “Wear, love, share, mend and slow down.
 Bringing those sorts of solutions into our everyday lives is an immediate thing we can all do.”